-Extended use of the 12-volt auxiliary battery will drain it of power.
-However, if not drained too far, it will be recharged automatically when power is supplied by a 115-volt source.
-It will also be recharged by the automotive alternator while the engine is running.
+Extended use of the 12-volt auxiliary batteries will drain them of power.
+However, if not drained too far, they will be recharged automatically when power is supplied by a 115-volt source.
+They will also be recharged by the automotive alternator while the engine is running.

-This 12-volt battery is located behind the front hood door.
+This 12-volt battery (ies) is most often located beside the main automotive battery behind the front hood door.
 It also provides power for jump-starting the automotive battery if it should ever go dead.
+In rear engine motor homes, the batteries will have different locations.

-WARNING: DO NOT STORE ANYTHING NEAR EITHER THE MAIN ENGINE BATTERY OR THE AUXILIARY BATTERY.
-ALSO, DO NOT PLACE ANY TOOLS ON THE BATTERY.
-THESE ITEMS COULD CAUSE AN ELECTRICAL SHORT CIRCUIT, DRAIN POWER FROM THE BATTERY, CAUSE AN EXPLOSION WHICH WOULD SPRAY BATTERY ACID, AND/OR START A FIRE.
+WARNING: DO NOT STORE ANYTHING NEAR EITHER THE MAIN ENGINE BATTERY OR THE AUXILIARY BATTERIES.
+ALSO, DO NOT PLACE ANY TOOLS ON THE BATTERY(IES).
+THESE ITEMS COULD CAUSE AN ELECTRICAL SHORT CIRCUIT, DRAIN POWER FROM THE BATTERIES, CAUSE AN EXPLOSION WHICH WOULD SPRAY BATTERY ACID, AND/OR START A FIRE.